Habeebamoo/Habeebamoo/README.md

 2. 🎉 Ask me about HTML, CSS, JavaScript, TypeScript and ReactJS
 3. ⚙️ I am interested in **Systems, Networks and Architecture**
 4. 🚀 Available to work on open source projects

-My Recent Project.
-- GoMail, A CLI app for sending emails quickly directly from your command line
-- Flashquiz (in progress), A Full-Stack quiz application that brings trivia joy

 ## 🛠️ Tech Stack